hmnhonari/neo-x.github.io/_i18n/en/join.md

 #### Interested in MSc or PhD supervision

 Please apply through <a href="https://mila.quebec/en/cours/supervision/">Mila admissions</a> or <a href="https://admission.umontreal.ca/en/admissions/filing/submit-an-application/">UdeM admissions</a>.
+Review my <a href="https://neo-x.github.io/blog/2023/09/14/GradApps.html">tips on preparing applications to graduate school</a>.
 After you are admitted please contact me for potential supervision.

 #### Interested in Post-Doctoral Research